 Services include access to numerous databases and e-book collections, research assistance, library instruction, and interlibrary loan.
 Librarians work closely with faculty to offer multimodal instruction to individual classes.
 Librarians are available for research consultations, to assist students in locating information from a wide variety of formats for research purposes and in the use of electronic resources.
-Faculty and students can access the library's databases from any location and search an extensive range of scholarly journals.
+Faculty and students can access the library's databases from any location and search an

+&lt;sup>1 The Thrive Center will forward the form to the Office of the Registrar for processing. extensive range of scholarly journals.
 The Appalachian College Association Bowen Central Library and NC LIVE provide Montreat College with access to thousands of ebooks, streaming videos, and online resources to support all degree programs.